 And we know that’s true, that kind of normalizing.
 You are a human and you are a person and you are looking for help.
 You’re looking for companionship.
 You’re looking for friendship and understanding and extending that hand is a way to help people take that step.
 Once they’re ready.

-Cause like you mentioned, for people that are not familiar with the term, it’s going to come off as foreign to them and something that made me think of that too.
+As you mentioned, for people that are not familiar with the term, it’s going to come off as foreign to them and something that made me think of that too.
 It was what you mentioned in your op-ed from, I think last month where you talked about how.
-Syringe exchange PR or certain service programs are an important conduit to people getting access to Narcan in order to reverse an opioid overdose.
+Syringe exchange or certain service programs are an important conduit to people getting access to Narcan in order to reverse an opioid overdose.

 And I thought that was a really interesting segue to that.
 I’m wondering if you can explain the connection there and how things like syringe service programs can help fight.
 The opioid crisis and help provide for people because it’s something that I think a lot of people don’t really know about the here syringe service program, they think injecting drugs, and that’s where it stops.

-Dr. Sydnee McElroy: I think the piece of it, the Narcan or Naloxone part of it is really something that a lot of us were working during this past legislative session to try to talk to our representatives about.
+Dr. Sydnee McElroy: I think the piece of it, the Narcan or Naloxone part of it is really something that a lot of us were working on during this past legislative session to try to talk to our representatives about.
 The about the bill that was going to address syringe service programs and harm reduction programs in the state too.

 To try to make it better.
 And I wish I w there were so many things to focus on.
 I wish we would have talked about the Naloxone part more.
 Cause I don’t know that it occurred to people.
 Naloxone can reverse an opioid overdose.
 So it is a life-saving drug.
 It is the same idea as having an epi-pen available to someone who might have a severe allergy.

 It is absolutely life-saving.
 And so if we’re in the business of.
 Trying to affirm life, trying to take care of people, keep people alive, give people the chance to survive.
-This illness that is addiction, this medical condition and get to recovery.
+This illness that is addiction, this medical condition and gets to recovery.
 Naloxone is absolutely essential.

 We know it is in order to get Naloxone.
 We do have in West Virginia, a standing order, which means you don’t need a prescription.
 If you go to a pharmacy, you can get Naloxone there without a prescription.
 Now just because that exists doesn’t mean it’s really that easy.
 The F the people where you go to whatever pharmacy you use, they have to know that too.

 And I will tell you that is not always the easiest transaction, but you can go get it without a prescription.
 You could also have it prescribed to you by a medical provider.
-Assuming that you’re forthcoming about the fact that either you use injection drugs or someone you’re close to do then you could get it from a provider.
+Assuming that you’re forthcoming about the fact that either you use injection drugs or someone you’re close to doing then you could get it from a provider.

 But I’ll be honest.
 A lot of the clients that I work with, a lot of my patients, get it from the shelter where I work.
 Or they get it from the harm reduction program.
 Those are the main ways that people access that so that they can have it with them because we know that is the key is to not just have it in the hands of people in the hospital, not just have it in the hands of first responders.

-All those things are important, but we also need it in the hands of people in the community, people who are with those who use injection drugs and people who are using injection drugs, they’re usually the ones administering it and saving each other’s lives.
+All those things are important, but we also need it in the hands of people in the community, people who are with those who use injection drugs, and people who are using injection drugs, they’re usually the ones administering it and saving each other’s lives.
 And.
 I am very worried that with this new legislation, it’s going to be so much harder for them to access that in a really regular way.

 Big John: An interesting thing that keeps coming up when we either talk about harm reduction or specifically here in West Virginia.
 One of the biggest arguments that people like to come up with is that harm reduction gives addicts or users an excuse to continue or a reason to continue abusing drugs.
 Obviously, you’ve stated all of these great benefits.